Bringing the weird and wonderful

 Who am I?

 Hi, I'm Lauren Kilroy-Ewbank, PhD.
 I'm a recovering professor of art history who left my academic position to find new ways to share the thrilling, weird, and maddening stories about art and history with more people.
+Though, I still teach and love the classroom.
 My superpower is finding ways to connect art history to everything.

 These days, I am happily at work uncovering Disneyland's hidden art history, such as Victorian hair art in the Haunted Mansion or cheeky parodies of the Mona Lisa in Pinocchio's Daring Journey.
-I also have a middle-grade mystery series underway.
+Also underway, I have two middle-grade series: a non-fiction series about women in Latin America and a mystery series about two sister sleuths.

-I'm also a co-founder of ARTSQ, an award-winning educator, a museum and TV program consultant, an editor, and an educational video producer.
+I'm also a co-founder of ARTSQ (an educational project aimed at making art history exciting for K-12), an award-winning educator, a museum and TV program consultant, an editor, and an educational video producer.
 Somewhere in there, I am also a photographer who tries to sleep and wrangle kids.

 Putting art history to work in the world.